Jerry Shirley

-Jerry Shirley (born 4 February 1952) is an English rock drummer, best known as a member of the band Humble Pie, appearing on all their albums.
-He is also known for his work with Fastway, Joey Molland from Badfinger, Alexis Korner, Billy Nicholls, Syd Barrett, John Entwistle, Sammy Hagar and Benny Mardones.
+Jeremy Duncan Tipson Shirley (born 4 February 1952), known professionally as Jerry Shirley, is an English rock drummer, best known as a member of the band Humble Pie, appearing on all their albums.
+He is also known for his work with ex-Motörhead guitarist "Fast" Eddie Clarke's Fastway, Joey Molland from Badfinger, Alexis Korner, Billy Nicholls, Syd Barrett, John Entwistle, Sammy Hagar and Benny Mardones.

 Career

 Shirley was born in Waltham Cross, Hertfordshire, and began playing drums for the band Apostolic Intervention at an early age.
-He was later recruited by Steve Marriott to join the then newly formed rock band Humble Pie when he was seventeen years old.
+He was later recruited by Steve Marriott to join the then newly formed rock band Humble Pie when he was 17 years old.
 Shirley remained Humble Pie's drummer for the majority of the group's history, and he is the only original member who played on every album.
 He also worked on Steve Marriott's solo projects, such as Packet of Three and was a co-founder of the popular 1980s group Fastway.
 Shirley co-wrote Fastway's biggest hit, "Say What You Will".